1975 Panjshir Valley uprising

-The 1975 Panjshir Valley uprising (۱۴۵۴ د پنجشېر د درې پاڅون, قیام دره پنجشیر ۱۳۵۴) was part of a larger Islamist uprising led by Jamiat-e Islami against the government of Daoud Khan, and was the first ever ISI operation that took place in Afghanistan.
-It was in "retaliation to Republic of Afghanistan’s proxy war and support to the militants against Pakistan".
+The 1975 Panjshir Valley uprising (۱۴۵۴ د پنجشېر د درې پاڅون, قیام دره پنجشیر ۱۳۵۴) was part of a larger conservative Tajik uprising led by Jamiat-e Islami against the government of Daoud Khan, and was the first ever ISI operation that took place in Afghanistan.
+It was in "retaliation to Afghanistan’s proxy war and support to the militants against Pakistan".

 The Republic of Afghanistan support to anti-Pakistani militants had forced then-Prime Minister of Pakistan Zulfiqar Ali Bhutto and Naseerullah Khan Babar, then-Inspector General of the Frontier Corps in NWFP (now Khyber Pakhtunkhwa), to adopt a more aggressive approach towards Afghanistan.
 As a result, ISI, under the command of Major General Ghulam Jilani Khan set up a 5,000-strong Afghan guerrilla troop, which would include influential future leaders like Gulbuddin Hekmatyar, Burhanuddin Rabbani and Ahmad Shah Massoud, to target the Afghan government, the first large operation, in 1975, being the sponsoring of an armed rebellion in the Panjshir valley.
 The 1975 rebellion, though unsuccessful, shook Daoud Khan and made him realize that a friendly Pakistan was in his best interests.
 He started improving relations with Pakistan and made state visits there in 1976 and 1978.
 During the 1978 visit, he agreed to stop supporting anti-Pakistan militants and to expel any remaining militants in Afghanistan to the dismay of the Khalqists who would overthrow Daoud that same year in the Saur Revolution.